Scroll to content

 Please do not hesitate to contact Mrs Hodgson with any questions or queries.

-Our Timetable - Spring Term
+Our Timetable - Summer Term

 Please note that our PE day is on a Tuesday afternoon with the KS1 Team.
 Please come to school dressed in PE kit on these days.
 Earrings and other jewellery should be removed for PE and hair tied back where possible.